Non-sporting

 Despite them being less common nowadays than other dog breeds, this versatile dog is one that will certainly provide a loving companion to any dog owner who chooses to take one on.

-They've been more than just household pets, as they've been hunters and circus performers and are often used as firehouse mascots.
-In this guide, you'll get an in-depth look at this black and white breed that is more colourful and unique than meets the eye.
+They’ve been more than just household pets, as they’ve been hunters and circus performers and are often used as firehouse mascots.
+In this guide, you’ll get an in-depth look at this black-and-white breed that is more colourful and unique than meets the eye.

 Interestingly, the Dalmatian’s origins are somewhat unknown.
 It’s thought that they’ve come from the nomadic bands of Romanies, more commonly referred to as gypsies.